 To register for the IELTS, consult the IELTS website to locate the office of the test center where you plan to take the test.

 Applications for admission are accepted for the Fall Semester only.
-The deadline for Fall Semester applications is December 1, 2017, for admissions only and admission/fellowship applicants.
-The number of new graduate students that can be accepted in any given year is limited and early applications are advised.
-All supplemental application materials (including letter’s of recommendation, exam scores…) are due on December 1, 2017.
+The deadline for Fall Semester applications is December 1, 2017 at 8:59pm (PST), for admissions only and admission/fellowship applicants.
+The number of new graduate students that can be accepted in any given year is limited.
+We advise that prospective students start their application process early in order to ensure timely submission of necessary materials.
+All supplemental application materials (including letters of recommendation, exam scores…) are due on December 1, 2017 at 8:59pm (PST).

 Successful applicants will be contacted by the Department in late February, but must await official notification of acceptance by the Graduate Division (around March 1).
 Offers of acceptance should be answered by April 15th.